 _

-This former convent was recently rehabilitated into a trendy living space with shops and restaurants and is located right next to the Place de la République.
-In the “good addresses” section of the article, below, I suggest you discover two restaurant addresses that we tested in this place.
-The site also contains a 4-star hotel, Leprince Hôtel & Spa, and a contemporary art center.
+This former convent was recently renovated into a trendy living space with shops and restaurants and is located right next to the Place de la République.
+In the “great addresses” section of the article, below, I suggest you discover two restaurant addresses that we tested there.
+The site also includes a 4-star hotel, Leprince Hôtel & Spa, and a contemporary art center.

 La Visitation